 The Greeter (revisited)

-Just like the last tutorial we will have a greeter module.
 The interface to this module is exactly the same as before but it is now a bit more mannered and will greet you personally.

 Like most tutorials, I'll post the entire module here and then break it down.

-1module greeter (
+1 module greeter (

 2 input clk, // clock